Free Diagnostic Maths Test For Primary And Secondary Schools And How To Create Your Own

 Diagnostic maths tests FAQs

-A diagnostic maths test is used to identify students’ misconceptions so that learning activities or instruction can be adapted to best meet students’ needs.
+A diagnostic maths test identifies students’ misconceptions to help adapt learning activities or instruction to meet students’ needs.

 What are the key features of a multiple-choice diagnostic maths question?

-A multiple-choice diagnostic maths question should have one correct answer that can only be answered correctly if a student does not hold any misconceptions.
-Each incorrect answer should be designed to reveal a different misconception.
+A multiple-choice diagnostic maths question has one correct answer that can only be answered correctly if a student does not hold any misconceptions.
+Each incorrect answer is designed to reveal a different misconception.

 What is the difference between summative and formative assessment?

-The purpose of formative assessments, such as diagnostic questions, are designed to improve learning by giving teachers information that can be used to adapt their teaching.
-Summative assessments are designed to provide information about what learning has occurred, such as an end-of-topic test.
+Formative assessments, such as diagnostic questions, are designed to improve learning.
+They provide teachers with the necessary information to adapt their teaching.
+Summative assessments inform teachers about the learning students retain, such as an end-of-topic test.

 Third Space Learning Upsell Section